franckinux/my-own-little-business/README.rst

 =========

 These softwares are stored in the static directory.
-This is just a reminder on where they have been taken and what are the versions used here :
+This is just a reminder on where they have been taken and what are the versions used here:

 - `JQuery <https://code.jquery.com/jquery/>`_ - Version 3.5.1 ;
 - `Bootstrap 4 <http://getbootstrap.com/>`_ - Version 4.5.2 ;